GaijinEntertainment/daScript/doc/source/reference/language/reification.rst

 qmacro_function
 ***************

 ``qmacro_function`` takes two arguments.
-First one is generated function name.
-Second one is a block with function body and arguments.
+The first one is the generated function name.
+The second one is a block with a function body and arguments.
-By default generated function only has `FunctionFlags generated` flag set.
+By default, the generated function only has the `FunctionFlags generated` flag set.

 ***************
 qmacro_variable
 ***************

-``qmacro_variable`` takes variable name and type expression as an input, and returns the variable as VariableDeclPtr, after resolving the escape sequences::
+``qmacro_variable`` takes a variable name and type expression as an input, and returns the variable as a VariableDeclPtr, after resolving the escape sequences::

     var vdecl <- qmacro_variable("foo", type<int>)